Full Disclosure - 3I ATLAS

 Before the final key-turn, Prosthetic Conscience deployed a focused Graviton-EM Pulse from a low-observable drone loitering near Earth’s L2 point.
 The pulse was tuned for a very specific kind of failure.
 A single nanosecond timing jitter in logic gates across a five-kilometer radius around the facility.
 Every circuit in the silo flickered.
 A synchronization error so statistically absurd it would be filed as a cosmic ray incident, which humans already accepted as a thing because cosmic rays really did produce maddening glitches.

 The real trick wasn’t the pulse.
 It was the cleanup.
 A believable story is half the intervention.
-Prosthetic Conscience nudged the supporting telemetry into ATS-6 and the Explorer 47 and 50 satellite streams so that any postmortem investigation would land where it always wanted to land.
-Random.
-Unlucky.
-Nobody to blame.
+Prosthetic Conscience nudged the supporting telemetry into ATS-6 and the Explorer 47 and 50 satellite streams so that any postmortem investigation would land where it always wanted to land: random, unlucky, nobody to blame.

-As with all Culture vessels, destructive interference cancelled their own electromagnetic emissions well enough that direct detection was essentially impossible for human technology.
+As with all Culture vessels, destructive interference canceled their own electromagnetic emissions well enough that direct detection was essentially impossible for human technology.
 The only unavoidable footprint was gravitational.
 Even that could be made to look like nothing.
 The drone’s mass signature read as a pebble in the dark.

 Prosthetic Conscience’s report to Contact read simply: